jude-lieb/Chess/README.md

 Start date: 06/2023

 This has a bare-bones move response system that chooses a legal move to play based on material totals at a low depth.
-Websockets are used to connect the java server to the node app and the node app to the client.
+Websockets are used to connect the Java server to the clients.
-A Cloudflare tunnel is used to secure my local server machine.
+Multiplayer mode and Computer mode are both available.